 Agosta & Rasha

-Interestingly, this painting was very connected with the development of the New Objectivity style, which consisted of precise realist painting.
+Interestingly, this painting was very connected with developing the New Objectivity style, which consisted of precise realist painting.

 Kristina Volyk Illustration